issed an episode? Follow this link to catch up.

 “Hold still.
 It may tickle.
 Dour, three to port up.”

-As of the day I’m loading this, I’m still searching for a wondrful full-time job.
+As of the day, I’m loading this, I’m still searching for a wonderful full-time job.
 In the meantime, I’ve written three stories for Superversive’s Planetary anthologies – one by invitation, the other two on spec – and had a DragonEye story accepted for the Superversive Press anthology To Be Men.
 So, some forward progress, but much left to accomplish.
 The newsletter is still on hold, but be sure to sign up for the RSS feed for reminders about the next installment.